-Home to the highly regarded National Museum of Mexican Art, the neighborhood itself has become a brilliant canvas with bold murals on storefronts, homes and overpasses.
+Home to the highly-regarded National Museum of Mexican Art, Pilsen itself has become a brilliant canvas with bold and colorful murals decorating its storefronts, homes and overpasses.

-While Pilsen is but a quick 15-minute drive from downtown Chicago, residents also have convenient access to several bus lines as well as the Cermak-Chinatown L stop.
+While the neighborhood is but a quick 15-minute drive from downtown Chicago, residents also have convenient access to several bus routes as well as the CTA Pink Line and Metra’s BNSF Railway.

-Pilsen’s thriving art community, affordably priced housing and proximity to the Loop continue to attract Chicagoans.
-Infill development of condominiums and some single-family homes is in full swing in Pilsen, and large loft conversions are becoming common throughout the community.
-Real estate values are on the rise as many developers consider Pilsen one of Chicago's most promising neighborhoods.
+Pilsen’s thriving art community, affordably-priced housing and proximity to The Loop continue to attract Chicagoans.
+Infill development of condominiums and some single-family homes is in full swing, and large loft conversions are becoming common throughout the community.
+Real estate values are on the rise as many developers consider Pilsen one of Chicago's most exciting neighborhoods.

 at 18th St, Cermak/Chinatown, Damen, Halsted, Western